 Every New England state has a lottery.
 Scratch-off tickets, Keno, and numerous pick’em games such as Powerball are part of the state lotteries.
-States consider these important parts of their state revenue.
+States consider these essential parts of their state revenue.
 But, there’s more to the state lottery.
-Today’s post Factual Guide to State Lotteries looks at gaming products from the state Lottery as well as the damage from COVID-19.
+Factual Guide to State Lotteries looks at gaming products from the state Lottery as well as the damage from COVID-19.

 Related Post – Powerball Mega Millions Mania Truths and Chances